-Hey there!
-Here's a new Charlie and the Chocolate Factory oneshot I cooked up one day.
+Hey there, my fellow readers and writers. :) Here's a new Charlie and the Chocolate Factory oneshot I cooked up one day.
 It's about Veruca Salt, and it's based on the 2005 film starring Johnny Depp as Willy Wonka.
-Plus, Julia Winter did a fabulous job portraying Veruca in the movie; she's also one of my favorite actresses as well.
+Plus, from my perspective, Julia Winter did a fabulous job portraying Veruca in the movie; she's also one of my favorite actresses as well.

 Disclaimer: The geniuses at Warner Bros own the 2005 film Charlie and the Chocolate Factory.
 The late, great writer and storyteller Roald Dahl owns the novel Charlie and the Chocolate Factory (which the movie is based on).
-I own the fanfics, crossovers and stories that I cook up from time to time whenever I can.
+I own the fanfics that I cook up from time to time.

 It was February 1, 2005.
 12-year-old Veruca Salt, along with her father, Rupert Salt, had come out of the chocolate factory that was owned by mysterious chocolatier Willy Wonka.
 They were covered in what was three weeks of rotten garbage.
 It was in their hair and covered their clothes.

 Veruca was seething mad.
 All she had wanted was a squirrel, and not just any squirrel, but a trained squirrel.
 She had imagined the possibilities – see it do tricks, such as back-flips, front-flips, all kinds of precise leaps, and other kinds of things.

 However, Mr. Wonka had denied her what she wanted, as her father tried to do at first when she demanded a squirrel.

 "Veruca, dear, you have many marvelous pets," he had said.
 But she didn't care – not one bit.